 But you may not need to actually publish new content that often.
 Some organizations choose to create a “resource library” that just covers the 5–20 most important topics within each category.
 This ensures that your website is streamlined to turn visitors into customers, and can help people discover your brand through their research via Google.

 Lots of organizations create content.
 But few do it well.
-Starting a good strategy makes all the difference.
+Starting with a good content strategy makes all the difference.